 Each disability accommodation request is different and unique.
 Consequently, every request is analyzed and processed on a case-by-case basis.
 However, the general steps of the interactive process typically follow those described below.
 Anyone involved in the interactive process should not hesitate to ask questions at any point during the process.

 - Employee- complete the reasonable accommodation request form.
-If the completion of this form is difficult, contact the ADA Compliance Office for a verbal request.
+If the completion of this form is difficult, contact the Office for Accessibility and Gender Equity for a verbal request.
 There are no “magic words” required to make a request but the employee must initiate the request in writing or verbally.
 Third-party requests will only be accepted when authorized by the employee/applicant in writing.
 The employee seeking an accommodation and using a third-party designee will submit in writing the contact information for the designee and sign and date the request.

-- The form once completed should be submitted to the ADA Compliance Office.
+- The form once completed should be submitted to the Office for Accessibility and Gender Equity.
 The reasonable accommodation request form can be submitted electronically, faxed, or mailed.
-Once a form is submitted or a verbal request is made, the ADA Compliance Office will assign the request to the appropriate ADA representative: All employee requests that require the interactive process will be handled by the ADA Case Manager including all Faculty, Adjunct, Residents, Post-Docs, Fellows, Visiting faculty, TEAMS, USPS and OPS.
+Once a form is submitted or a verbal request is made, the Office for Accessibility and Gender Equity will assign the request to the appropriate ADA representative: All employee requests that require the interactive process will be handled by the ADA Case Manager including all Faculty, Adjunct, Residents, Post-Docs, Fellows, Visiting faculty, TEAMS, USPS and OPS.

 - A written response will be provided for each request once the interactive process is concluded.
 The disposition of each request will be either approved, modified, or, denied with reasons.
-This written response will be submitted to all those who attended the accommodation meeting, including to the ADA Compliance Officer.
+This written response will be submitted to all those who attended the accommodation meeting.

 - Written confirmation of receipt of request – upon receipt of the accommodation request, notification will be provided to the employee requesting an accommodation by either email, phone call, or letter.